JoshWilkins2013/PriceBot/ReadMe.md

 ### Sample Runs

-Look in the test directory for examples on how to use pricebot\
+Look in the examples directory on how to use pricebot\
 This folder also contains sample outputs of gathered results

 Install python 3.12 for all users, and put it into C:\Python312